Abstract

 Great tool for backup!

-With rclone sync <LOCAL_FOLDER> <REMOTE>:<REMOTE_DESTINATION_FOLDER>, we are able to sync local changes to the cloud storage.
+With rclone sync <LOCAL_FOLDER> <REMOTE>:<REMOTE_DESTINATION_FOLDER>, we are able to sync local changes (only transfers files that are modified or missing in the destination) to the cloud storage.
 These local changes can be backup files.

 APFS-FUSE